Particular/docs.particular.net/nservicebus/using-ravendb-in-nservicebus-connecting.md

 No, the RavenDB client is merged and internalized into the NServiceBus assemblies, so to use Raven for your own purposes, reference the Raven client and set up your own document store.

-NOTE: in NServiceBus 4.x RavenDB is not ilmerged any more.
+NOTE: In NServiceBus 4.x RavenDB is not ilmerged any more.
 It is embedded instead, using [https://github.com/Fody/Costura\#readme](https://github.com/Fody/Costura#readme).

 The embedding enables client updates (but may require binding redirects).
 It also allows passing your own `DocumentStore`, thereby providing full configuration flexibility.